 Superfast fibre optic broadband is much faster and more reliable than ADSL - and you have more choice over what speed you go for.

 Most basic fibre packages have average download speeds of around 35Mbps, but you can get packages that average speeds of 362Mbps.

 That makes it ideal for larger households with lots of connected gadgets, or anyone who wants to download big files, play games online, or stream TV and films easily.

-Ultrafast broadband packages can be fibre optic, cable, or even ADSL in areas where G.fast technology is available.
-It's defined as broadband that can reach speeds of 300Mb and above - perfect for very big households, streaming in 4K Ultra HD, gaming, or using VPNs and accessing remote servers without losing too much speed.
+Ultrafast broadband is defined as broadband that has average speeds of 300Mbps and above - perfect for very big households, streaming in 4K Ultra HD, gaming, or using VPNs and accessing remote servers without losing too much speed.

 You can only really get broadband packages this fast from a tiny handful of providers, but luckily that includes Virgin Media - which is available nationally.